-- SME project management assistance: supporting SMEs in management of cross-border joint SME development projects (assistance in administrative and financial project management), - monitoring of cross-border SME projects, frequent reporting to JS. - 1.
-Supporting development projects of cooperating SMEs in the following fields: - cross-border joint product, technology or service development of cooperating SMEs operating on different sides of the border for increasing their value added production and broadening their markets, - joining of SMEs to supplier chains including cooperating SMEs being suppliers of other types of companies (only SMEs are supported), - cross-border joint development of marketing, promotional and demonstration facilities and services of SMEs operating on different sides of the border, - supporting cross-border cooperation of SMEs for participating in training courses gaining or reinforcing specialised management skills and competencies (e.g. language knowledge, cultural behaviour, technical competencies, challenge of succession) for improving their value added production, - encouraging the support of the creation and the further development of the cross-border joint economic clusters.
+- SME project management assistance: supporting SMEs in management of cross-border joint SME development projects (assistance in administrative and financial project management), - monitoring of cross-border SME projects, frequent reporting to JTS. - 2.
+Supporting development projects of cooperating SMEs in the following fields: - cross-border joint product, technology or service development of cooperating SMEs operating on different sides of the border for increasing their value added production and broadening their markets, - joining of SMEs to supplier chains including SMEs and non-SMEs, - cross-border joint development of marketing, promotional and demonstration facilities and services of SMEs operating on different sides of the border, - supporting cross-border cooperation of SMEs for participating in training courses gaining or reinforcing specialised management skills and competencies (e.g. language knowledge, cultural behaviour, technical competencies, challenge of succession) for improving their value added production, - encouraging the support of the creation and the further development of the cross-border joint economic clusters.